tensorflow/hub/docs/tf1_hub_module.md

     propensity to overfitting.
 In batch normalization, the momentum (a.k.a. decay coefficient) should be small enough to enable fine-tuning with small datasets and/or large batches.
-For advanced consumers, consider adding a signature that exposes control over critcial hyperparameters.
+For advanced consumers, consider adding a signature that exposes control over critical hyperparameters.